 - Miscarriage.
 This is when the baby dies before you reach 20 weeks of pregnancy.
 There are many causes of miscarriage.
 Advanced age increases your risk.

 - Premature birth.
 This is when your baby is born before 37 weeks of pregnancy.
 Premature babies are more likely to have health problems at birth.
-They didn’t have enough time to develop in the womb.
+This is because the babies didn’t have enough time to develop in the womb.

 - Low birthweight.
 Older mothers are more likely to have a baby that weighs less than 5 lbs., 8 oz. at birth.
 Babies with a low birthweight are more likely to have health problems.

 - Need for a C-section.
-A C-section is when you have surgery to have your baby.
+A C-section, or a caesarean section, is when you have surgery to have your baby.
 Your doctor opens your uterus and takes the baby out.
 There are more risks with C-sections.
-These include infection and a bad reaction to anesthesia.
+These include infection or a bad reaction to anesthesia.
 The older you are, the more likely you’ll develop complications that would require a C-section birth.

 Path to improved health